experiment-games/experiment-source/README.md

 An open-source platform for creating Source Engine mods with Lua, with compatibility for Garry's Mod scripts and addons.

+> [!CAUTION]
+> This project is currently being merged with the [recent `source-sdk-2013` TF2 SDK update](https://github.com/ValveSoftware/source-sdk-2013/commits/master/).
+> This means that the project is currently in a state of flux and may not work as expected.
+> If you are looking for a functional version of the project, please refer to [this temporary backup](https://github.com/experiment-games/experiment-source-history)

 > [!WARNING]
 > This project is still in early development and is **not yet ready for use**.
 > Additionally it is currently being worked on on-and-off, by a single developer.